Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

 \subsection{Notation and Model Formulation}

 Let $V$ denote a failure time, $C$ a censoring time and $T$ the observed time $V \wedge C$.
 Denote $\Delta = I(V<C)$ and let $\vectr{X}$ be a vector of possibly time-dependent covariates of size $r\times1$, and for notational convenience $\vectr{X}$ is used instead of $\vectr{X}(t)$.
 Suppose there is a fixed number of independent and identically distributed (iid) observations, denoted $n$, then the observed data are $\mathcal{D}_n=\left\{T_i,\Delta_i,\vectr{X}_i; i=1,\ldots,n\right\}$.
 Out of the $n$ observations, a random number, denoted $n_c$, are censored and $n_e=n-n_c=\sum_{i=1}^n\Delta_i$ have their failure times observed.
 It is assumed that $n_e/n$ converges to a small positive constant as $n\rightarrow\infty$, and that $r$ remains fixed.
 Let $q$ be the number of censored observations sampled out the full data.
-The value of $q$ is decided by the researchers, according to their computational limitations, and it is assumed that $q$ is substantially smaller than $n$, such that $q/n \rightarrow 0$ as $q$ and $n$ go to infinity.
+The value of $q$ is decided by the researchers, according to their computational limitations, and it is assumed that $q$ is substantially smaller than $n$, but $q/n$ converges to some small positive constant as $q$ and $n$ go to infinity.
+For instance, a design that follows such assumptions will have $q=d\times n_e$, where $d$ is some positive integer.
 Out of computational considerations, the sampling will be performed with replacement, and practically, since $n_c / q$ is assumed very large, there should be little difference between sampling with and without replacement.
 However, when sampling without replacement, after each drawn observation, the remaining sampling probabilities should be updated.
-This sequential updating procedure makes it harder to derive an optimal policy for the subsampling probabilities from a theoretical point of view, and also greatly increase the runtime from a practical point of view.
+This sequential updating procedure greatly increases the runtime and is thus avoided.
 Denote $\mathcal{C}$ as the set of all censored observations in the full data ($|\mathcal{C}|=n_c$), $\mathcal{E}$ as the set of all observations whose failure time was observed ($|\mathcal{E}|=n_e$) and $\mathcal{Q}$ as the set containing $\mathcal{E}$, in addition to all censored observations included in the subsample ($|\mathcal{Q}|=n_e+q$).

 We assume throughout this work the Cox proportional-hazards model.
-Extensions of the Cox model will be addressed in Section 2.6.
-Let $\vectr{\beta}$ be the vector of coefficients corresponding to $\vectr{X}$, then the instantaneous hazard rate of observation $i$ at time $t$ takes the form
+Extensions of the Cox model will be addressed in Section 3.
+Let $\vectr{\beta}$ be the vector of coefficients corresponding to $\vectr{X}$, then the instantaneous hazard of observation $i$ at time $t$ takes the form